 What about visas or other documents?

-In the event of a no-deal Brexit, the European Commission has proposed that people from the UK can still visit Europe for short trips without a visa, up to 90 days in any 180-day period.
+From 1 January 2021 you can visit Europe for short trips without a visa, for up to 90 days in any 180-day period.

 What if I'm travelling by car or ferry?

 If you're travelling to or between EU countries by ferry, you won't need any additional documents apart from your passport.
-Ferry travel is covered under international maritime convention, so it won't be affected by Brexit.
+Ferry travel is covered under international maritime convention, so it's not affected by the UK leaving the EU.

-Otherwise, if you're still planning your holiday check what the insurance covers – the more comprehensive the policy, the more like you'll be covered for delays and disruption.
+When you're planning your holiday check what the insurance covers in Europe.
+The more comprehensive the policy, the more likely you'll be covered for the chance of delays and disruption.

 Can I still use my European Health Insurance Card (EHIC)?